Sabbir9995/weather_ml-app/README.md

 - 📥 Upload weather data files in Excel format
 - 📊 Visualize rainfall and wind speed distributions
-- 🔮 Predict rainfall and wind speed using a rule-based method
+- 🔮 Predict rainfall and wind speed
 - 📝 Generate a downloadable PDF report based on the latest prediction

 ## 📁 Files